 See testimonials from people diagnosed with depression, anxiety, schizophrenia, autism, ADHD following the optimum nutrition approach practised by Brain Bio Centre nutritional therapists.

 The Brain Bio Centre, first established at the Institute for Optimum Nutrition in 1986, is a collective of highly experienced registered nutritional therapists that provide one to one guidance for nutrition-based treatment for mental health problems including children and adult mental health.
 They offer consultations on-line and have helped thousands of people around to world recover their mental and emotional well being.
-You can book a virtual consultation with specialists here.

 Registered Nutritional Therapists